Opening a Business in St. Cloud

 Each person or entity who is not regulated by Florida statue that contracts or subcontracts, or engages in the business of construction work requiring a permit, must first register with the City and pay a registration fee as currently established.

 All Business Tax Receipts, Certificates of Use and Construction Service Registrations expire on September 30th of each year.
 Although the city normally mails a courtesy renewal notice during July of each year, the tax is due on or before September 30th regardless of whether your have received a renewal notice or not.
 Payments not received in our office by September 30th will be subject to penalty fees.
-Please contact us at email@example.com for the current amount to be paid anytime after September 30th.
+You may access your account(s) information and make payment via the Community Development Customer Portal.

 Any changes to an existing business must be reported to the City's Community Development Department.
 If a change of ownership has taken place, a notarized bill of sale must be presented to change the ownership of an existing business.
 If you discontinue (close) your business, please notify the Community Development Department in writing to inactivate your account.